vbianchi/Mentori/ROADMAP.md

 To build a transformative, AI-powered workbench.
 The platform will be powerful enough for scientific research and general enough for power users, with a core architecture that allows users to easily add their own tools and capabilities.
 The system is designed for privacy and efficiency, with a clear path to running on local LLMs.

-### ✅ COMPLETED: Phase 11: The Secure, Extensible Environment
+### ✅ COMPLETED: Phase 12: The Interactive Workbench

--   \[x\] **Result:** The agent now operates with a robust, "commit-on-write" Memory Vault for persistent, structured knowledge.
-Each task is now automatically provisioned with its own isolated Python virtual environment, and the agent is equipped with a secure `pip_install` tool to manage dependencies on a per-task basis.
+-   \[x\] **Result:** Evolved the workspace from a simple file list into a full-featured, interactive file explorer with a smart backend API, folder navigation, breadcrumbs, core interactivity (create, rename, delete), drag-and-drop uploads, and a smart previewer for images, Markdown, and CSVs.

 ### 🚀 UPCOMING PHASES 🚀

-#### Phase 12: The Interactive Workbench

-_Goal: Evolve the workspace from a simple file list into a full-featured, interactive file explorer, enabling complex project management and a seamless user experience._

--   \[ \] **Sub-Phase A: The Smart Backend API:** Refactor the backend API to provide structured information about workspace items (e.g., name, type, size) and add new endpoints for creating, deleting, and renaming files and folders.
--   \[ \] **Sub-Phase B: The Navigable UI:** Upgrade the frontend to consume the new API, introducing folder navigation, breadcrumbs, and distinct icons for different file and folder types.
--   \[ \] **Sub-Phase C: Core Interactivity:** Implement essential user interactions, including a "New Folder" button and a right-click context menu for "Rename" and "Delete" actions.
--   \[ \] **Sub-Phase D: Advanced Features & Previews:** Add drag-and-drop file uploads and build a smart previewer capable of rendering various file types (images, Markdown, CSVs, source code) directly within the UI.

 #### Phase 13: The "Tool Forge" - A Pluggable Tool Architecture